 The net effect of backsliding by a chronically disorganized individual is that you are highly likely to feel disappointed, and likely significantly so.
 You must understand that this is a perfectly natural response.
 You need not engage in figurative self-flagellation because you feel disappointed in regression demonstrated by a chronically disorganized person.
 This feeling of disappointment underscores the second stage of dealing with another’s disorganization.

 If you are like the typical person involved in supporting and assisting a severely disorganized friend, colleague, or family member, in the aftermath of backsliding by that individual, you are likely to move from being disappointed by that individual’s lack of progress to becoming irritated more broadly.
 You may end up irritated with what you perceive as an overall lack of real progress by the chronically disorganized person in your life.
 Irritation is the hallmark of the third stage in the cycle of attempting to support and assist a chronically disorganized individual in your life.

-From your perspective, the seemingly never ending backsliding becomes failure to progress at all in your mind.
-In fact, the reality is that a disorganized person in fact may be making little to no progress, particularly when the decision to become better organized is a fairly new decision.
+From your perspective, the seemingly never-ending backsliding becomes a failure to progress at all in your mind.
+In fact, the reality is that a disorganized person, in fact, may be making little to no progress, particularly when the decision to become better organized is a fairly new decision.

 The key at this juncture is to avoid expressing that anger to the individual you have been supporting in his or her efforts to gain better control and organization in life.
 What many people in this situation do at this juncture is to withdraw, at least for the time being.

 Provided that you deal with the anger you feel in a healthy and appropriate manner, the withdrawal associated with the fourth state need not be permanent.
 In fact, your case use the emotion as something of a learning moment for you and a teaching moment for the individual afflicted with chronic disorganization.
 At this stage, the importance of honest, effective, and direct communication becomes highly important.